 The National Farm Building Code of Canada (NFBC) provides relaxations of the requirements in the NBC to address the particular needs of farm buildings.

 To assist in the application of the codes, explanatory material is published in the form of user's guides.
-Descriptions of all the published documents and ordering information are available at National Model Codes and Guides.
+Descriptions of all the published documents and ordering information are available at Codes Canada publications.

 Evolution of the code development system

 Under the British North America Act and its successor, the Constitution Act, responsibility for building regulation in Canada rests with the provinces and territories.
 This responsibility was generally delegated to municipalities, which, not surprisingly, resulted in a multiplicity of regulations being developed over time as each municipality tried to deal with its own needs.
 These variations from one municipality to the next made it very difficult for designers, product manufacturers and contractors to conduct business in more than one region.
 It was also very difficult for national programs supporting housing and other construction work to be implemented.
 Thus, in 1937, the federal Department of Finance asked NRC to develop a model building regulation that could be adopted by all municipalities in Canada.
 The result of that initiative was the publication of the first edition of the NBC in 1941.